grommunio/admin-api/doc/rst/grommunio-admin-ldap.rst

    Remove imported users of which the linked LDAP object could not be found
 ``-y``, ``--yes``
-   Do not prompt, assume yes
+   Do not prompt for confirmation, assume yes

 See Also
 ========